SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 # NVIP Crawler Backend - Product Name Extractor

 The product name extractor component of NVIP Crawler identifies affected products in a CVE via a Named Entity Recognition (NER) model.
-- The model and its training data is provided in the resources directory
+- The model and its training data is provided in the `productnameextractor/nvip_data` directory
-- Each extracted product is converted as a Common Product Enumeration (CPE) string
+- Each extracted product is mapped to a Common Product Enumeration (CPE) string in NVD's official CPE Dictionary
 - CPE Definition and Dictionary(s): https://nvd.nist.gov/products/cpe

-> **NOTE:** This component relies directly on the vulnerability data from the crawler and should be ran after vulnerability data is populated in the db
+> **NOTE:** This component relies directly on the vulnerability data from the crawler and reconciler and should be run after the crawler and reconciler

 ## System Requirements